Aquaman: Earth-3

-During the 2013 "Trinity War" storyline, Aquaman's Crime Syndicate counterpart is revealed to be The Sea King.
+During the 2013 "Trinity War" storyline, Aquaman's Crime Syndicate counterpart is revealed to be the Sea King.
 He apparently fails to survive the passage from Earth-3 to Prime Earth, but is awakened in "Forever Evil: Blight" after being possessed by Deadman.
 The design of the Sea King resembles that of the 1990s Aquaman.

+DC x Sonic the Hedgehog: Metal Legion

+Aquaman appears in the crossover miniseries DC x Sonic the Hedgehog: Metal Legion.
+The miniseries also features Big the Cat taking on Aquaman's moniker.